Daxten/bay-scalajs.g8/README.md

 Contains Encoder/Decoder for uPickle and Circe.
 You will want to import / extend this when talking to the Api.

+`utils.ReactTags`

+Simply extend this trait to get vdom into scope.
+I've created since the package name is way too long to remember for me.

 ## Why Circe AND uPickle?
 uPickle works better for Client/Server communication using autowire (I had problems with Circe and sealed traits).